 SOUTH AMERICA (CONMEBOL 4.5 PLACES)

 As in recent qualifying competitions, all 10 nations play each other home and away.
 The top four nations qualify directly to the finals.
 The fifth-place team will go into an intercontinental playoff (draw to be determined).

-There will be a two rounds of games before the Copa America in early June 2021, and then an additional international break in January 2022, in order to complete qualifying in full in the existing format.
+There will be an additional international break in January 2022, in order to complete qualifying in full in the existing format.

 NORTH AMERICA, CENTRAL AMERICA, CARIBBEAN (CONCACAF; 3.5 PLACES)

 CONCACAF has 35 FIFA-affiliated nations, most of them very minor in world football.
 A revamped qualification process was confirmed for the 2022 edition, which was due to begin in September 2020 and run to September 2021.
 However, this was abandoned due to the coronavirus pandemic.

 The format had to be reworked again, as follows:

 Round One: Nations ranked 6-35 in the FIFA World Ranking were drawn into six groups of five.
 Each team played every other team in their group only once, in March and June 2021.
 The six group winners progressed.